playframework/playframework/documentation/manual/working/javaGuide/main/pekko/JavaPekko.md

 * Register a [[stop hook|ScalaDependencyInjection#Stopping/cleaning-up]] to shut the actor system down when Play shuts down
 * Pass in the correct classloader from the Play [Environment](api/scala/play/api/Application.html) otherwise Pekko won't be able to find your applications classes
-* Ensure that you don't read your akka configuration from the default `akka` config, which is used by Play's actor system already, as this will cause problems such as when the systems try to bind to the same remote ports
+* Ensure that you don't read your Pekko configuration from the default `pekko` config, which is used by Play's actor system already, as this will cause problems such as when the systems try to bind to the same remote ports

 ## Executing a block of code asynchronously